In this video, I wanted to explain how to foam roll your gluteus maximus.

 Foam Rolling the Ischial Tuberosity with One Leg

 Give one of those two foam rolling exercises for the gluteus maximus a go.
-If you are brand new at it, start off with the first one which is level one.
-If you are a veteran, go with the second variation and just focus on one leg.
-In order to make it more challenging, press more weight through it.
+If you are brand new at it, start off with the first one, which is level one.
+If you are a pro, go with the second variation and just focus on one leg.
+In order to make it more challenging, press more weight through your muscle.

 Make sure to swing by ExercisesForInjuries.com.
 Enter in your injury or pain.
 There’s a good chance that I have an article, an interview, or a video that will help you overcome your injury or pain.